-All applications received by 15th January will be considered first and in accordance with the approved priority criteria.
+All applications received by 15th January will be considered first.
 Where there are more applications than places, these will be ordered in accordance with the approved priority criteria (see section 9).
-All applications received after the closing date will be considered after those that have been received ontime.
-In exceptional circumstances, late applications may be considered as on time where the parent is able to evidence the reason for lateness was beyond their control e.g., children in care, forced re-location, new school opening etc. However, late applicant families who are already resident within the catchment area and have moved to another address within catchment will not be considered exceptional circumstances and will not be offered a place at the school in those circumstances, where the admission of another child would prejudice the provision of efficient education or efficient use of resources.
+All late applications received after the closing date will be considered after those that have been received on-time.
+In exceptional circumstances, late applications may be considered as on time where the parent is able to evidence the reason for lateness was beyond their control e.g., children in care, forced re-location, new school opening etc. However, late applicant families who are already resident within the catchment area and have moved to another address within catchment will not be considered exceptional circumstances and will not be offered a place at the school in those circumstances, if it is full.